maana-io/maana-clustering/USAGE.md

 Takes DataToCluster Kind which is a row / col matrix and Algorithm which defines the parameters by which to genarate the clusters
 Returns a list of ClusterMember which provides the segment (custer) that the row in the matrix belongs too.

+Within the Alogrithm Kind the property algorithm can take on the following values;

+algorithm: "KMeans"
+algorithm: "AgglomerativeClustering"
+algorithm: "GaussianMixture"

 ## calculateWCSS
 calculateWCSS(dataToCluster: DataToClusterAsInput, algorithm: ClusteringAlgorithmAsInput): [WCSS]